- Associate Professor

 Dr. Titus is currently working on several projects on Russian cinema/sound/music, including a trilogy of books on Dmitry Shostakovich’s film music career.
 The first of these books, The Early Film Music of Dmitry Shostakovich (Oxford University Press, 2016) examines narration and politics in Shostakovich’s early film scores.
 The next two books address Shostakovich’s film music career during Stalinism, and during the Thaw and Stagnation through 1971.
 She also has published on filmed opera, and transnational musics in Southwest Native American dance cultures.
 Dr. Titus frequently gives scholarly and invited presentations at conferences in the U.S. and abroad, including the American Musicological Society, Society for Ethnomusicology, Society for American Music, International Musicological Society, Society for Cinema and Media Studies, Southern Conference on Slavic Studies, and the Association for Slavic, East European, and Eurasian Studies.
 Her research has been funded by the National Endowment for the Humanities Fellowship (2017–2018), NEH Summer Stipend (2016), the AMS 75 PAYS Publication Subvention, multiple fellowships from the U.S. Department of Education Foreign Language Area Studies (FLAS), and other institutional awards.

 Dr. Titus has taught a diverse range of graduate seminars and undergraduate courses on Russian and Soviet music, music and cinema, music and politics, music of the world, history of rock, and music of the Western European/American traditions.
 She developed the undergraduate UNCG General Education course “Music for Film,” and teaches graduate seminars on music and media, music in Russia, and transnational politics and music in Russia, United States, and North Africa.
-She also serves on the Russian Studies Committee at UNCG, is the current Reviews Editor for The Journal of Film Music, and served as co-president of the Sound and Music Studies SIG for the Society for Cinema and Media Studies.
+She also currently serves as an editor for Musicology Now, the online platform for the American Musicological Society; and curates the Irna Priore Music and Culture Lecture Series at UNCG.
+She has served as co-president of the Sound and Music Studies SIG for the Society for Cinema and Media Studies.

 For a short CV please click here.